 Advance Registration Is Not Final Registration

 Course selection starts about two weeks after Advance Registration ends and lasts approximately two and a half weeks.
-During the Course Selection Period, students move in and out of courses by adding and dropping on Penn InTouch.
+During the Course Selection Period, students move in and out of courses by adding and dropping in Path@Penn.
 Students who still want a course they did not receive during Advance Registration should check back during the Course Selection period to see if room in the class has opened.
 Until they are sure they can’t get into the class, it is wise for students to attend the course so they do not miss any important material.

 FOR GRADUATE STUDENTS